Can Therapy With A Marriage Counselor Save Your Marriage?

 There are several potential benefits to marriage counseling, including the following.

-Gaining communication skills through marriage counseling
+Saving my marriage by gaining communication skills through marriage counseling

-Marriage counselors often work to help you and your partner understand the root causes of your problems and techniques to solve them.
+Marriage counselors often work to help you and your partner understand the root causes of your problems in your marriage and techniques to solve them.
 Research shows that communication is essential in long-term marriage success, so therapists may work with you and your partner to improve how you speak to each other.
 They may also help each partner with personal growth outside of their relationship.

 During your first couples counseling session, the therapist might ask you how your conversations go and how you feel about the amount of physical affection in your marriage.